FDR Control for Online Anomaly Detection: Introduction

 \subsection{Context}

-By observing indicators along the time to check the system health, anomaly detection aims at raising an alarm if abnormal patterns are detected \cite{ahmed2016survey, li2022intelligent}.
-A motivation for automatic anomaly detection is to reduce the workload of operations teams by allowing them to prioritize their efforts where necessary.
-This is usually made possible by using statistical and machine learning models \cite{chandolaAnomalyDetectionSurvey2009, braei2020anomaly, blazquez-garciaReviewOutlierAnomaly2020}.
-However when badly calibrated an anomaly detector leads to alarm fatigue.
-An overwhelming number of alarms desensitizes the people tasked responding to them, leading to missed or ignored alarms or delayed responses \cite{cvach2012monitor, blum2010alarms}.
-One of the reasons for alarm fatigue is the high number of false positives which take time to be managed \cite{solet2012managing, lewandowska2023determining}.
-The main goal of the present work is to design a new (theoretically grounded) strategy allowing to control the number of false positives when performing automatic anomaly detection in sequential context.
+By monitoring indicators in real time to check the system health, online anomaly detection aims at raising an alarm when abnormal patterns are detected \cite{ahmed2016survey, li2022intelligent}.
+This contrasts with offline anomaly detection, which can only analyze historical data retrospectively.
+One motivation for automatic anomaly detection is to reduce the workload of operations teams by allowing them to prioritize their efforts where necessary.
+This is typically accomplished through the use of statistical and machine learning models \cite{chandolaAnomalyDetectionSurvey2009, braei2020anomaly, blazquez-garciaReviewOutlierAnomaly2020}.
+However, a poorly calibrated anomaly detector leads to alarm fatigue.
+An overwhelming number of alarms desensitizes the people tasked with responding to them, leading to missed or ignored alarms or delayed responses \cite{cvach2012monitor, blum2010alarms}.
+One of the reasons for alarm fatigue is the high number of false positives which take time to manage \cite{solet2012managing, lewandowska2023determining}.
+The main goal of the present work is to design a new (theoretically grounded) strategy allowing to control the number of false positives when performing online anomaly detection.